create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 Viewpoint provides a specific location and direction where the user may view the scene.

-The Viewpoint node belongs to the **Navigation** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The Viewpoint node belongs to the **Navigation** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy